beliven-it/laravel-lockout/README.md

 ## Unlocking

 - When enabled, the package can send a signed unlock link to the user.
-- The link routes to an unlock controller that clears the model's `blocked_at`.
+- The link routes to an unlock controller that clears the model's active lock record in the `model_lockouts` table.
 - The unlock flow uses a temporary signed route and validates the signature.

 ---